 These aspects of doing business often eat up more time and focus than they ought to.
-High order volume and growing profit interests any business owner, but how do you address fulfillment efficiently?
+High order volume and growing profit interests any business owner or entrepreneur, but how do you address fulfillment for high demand products quickly and efficiently?
 Today’s customers expect fast and professional service around the clock.

 This is where 3PL comes in.
 What does 3PL stand for, and what can it do for your business?
 Let’s define 3PL’s meaning and break down each component of it.

-3PL stands for third-party logistics; the singular term that encompasses e-commerce logistics operations.
-Third-party logistics (3PL) refers to outsourcing your order fulfillment and management to another company.
+3PL stands for third-party logistics.
+It's a singular term that encompasses eCommerce logistics management and operations.
+Third-party logistics (3PL) refers to outsourcing your order fulfillment process and management to another company.
 There are different types of 3PL service providers, each of which serves distinct functions based on your business’s needs.

-The phrase third-party logistics first surfaced in the 1970s and 80s.
+The phrase third-party logistics first surfaced in the United States during the 1970s and 80s.
 During this time, more businesses sought to delegate their fulfillment processes to external providers.
-As e-commerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers has grown with it.
+As eCommerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers to assist the has grown with it.

 3PL Logistics Company

 A 3PL logistics company typically offers one or two specialized services for small- to medium-sized businesses.
-For example, an all-inclusive provider handles the entire process from order confirmation to delivery, whereas a logistics company may only handle daily transactions.
+For example, an all-inclusive provider handles the entire process from order confirmation to delivery tracker updates, whereas a logistics company may only handle daily transactions.
+Not all eCommerce shipping companies offer 3PL fulfillment services.

 These types of 3PLs make a great fit for companies that want to manage their own warehouse or use a favorite carrier, but need help in other stages of fulfillment.
 A 3PL logistics company is also a great option for small companies experiencing rapid growth.